NautiluX/slide/README.md

     * `<path>`path to the current image without filename
   * Example: `slide -p ./images -O "20|60|Time: <time>;;;Picture taken at <exifdatetime>"`

+To exit the application, press escape.
+If you're using a touch display, touch all 4 corners at the same time.

 ## Dependencies

 * qt5-qmake